imacat/reslog/README.md

 ### Install with [ExtUtils::MakeMaker]

-`reslog` uses standard Perl installation with ExtUtils::MakeMaker.
-Follow these steps:

     % perl Makefile.PL
     % make
     % make test
     % make install

-When running `make install`, make sure you have the privilege to write to the installation location.
+When running `make install`, make sure you have the privilege to write to the installation locations.
 This usually requires the `root` privilege.

-If you are using ActivePerl under MS-Windows, you should use `nmake` instead of `make`.  [nmake can be obtained from the Microsoft FTP site.]

-If you want to install into another location, you can set the `PREFIX`.
-For example, to install into your home when you are not `root`:

-    % perl Makefile.PL PREFIX=/home/jessica

-Refer to the documentation of ExtUtils::MakeMaker for more installation options (by running `perldoc ExtUtils::MakeMaker`).
+For MS-Windows, since `make` is not universally available, Module::Build is preferred to ExtUtils::MakeMaker.
+See the instructions below.

 ### Install with [Module::Build]

-You can install with Module::Build instead, if you prefer.
-Follow these steps:

     % perl Build.PL
     % ./Build